hrgdavor/babel-plugin-jsx-simple/README.md

 ### Usage

-Create an empty folder with empty `package.json`
+Create an empty folder with `package.json` containing only empty object like this:
 ```
 {}
 ```

+run npm install:

 ``` bash
 npm install babel-plugin-syntax-jsx babel-plugin-jsx-simple babel-preset-env --save-dev